froggyos/froggyos.github.io/versions/1.10/README.md

 If you edit the `Settings:` drive directly, some settings won't apply until you reload the froggyOS state.
 An easy way to do this would be to run the `reload` macro.

 ## Bugs
-* the loading spinner slows down with consecutive saves of a long file (?)
+* you cannot set values to array indexes
+* variables in unnamed arrays must be used in string literals to be parsed properly

 # FroggyScript Documentation
-In the documentation, `[argument="default_value"]` denotes a default argument value
+`[argument="default_value"]` denotes a default argument value
 ## General Utilities
 ### End the Program
 * An error **WILL** be thrown is this is not the last line of the program.